Are These The 13 Best Tiny Croatia Villages And Towns?

 Located south of the Pearl of the Adriatic – Dubrovnik is Konavle.
 This area is a popular holiday destination among many travelers due to the pristine Adriatic Seas and the mighty Snijeznica Mountain of the Konvale Valley.

-Some of the smaller towns in Croatia can be just as interesting as their bigger brothers but don’t get the plaudits they deserve.
+Some of Croatia’s smaller towns can be just as interesting as their bigger brothers but don’t get the plaudits they deserve.
 This is true of the small village of Komin, located in the Dubrovnik-Neretva country area.

 This town may be small, but it is famous for being the site where many old Roman coins were found back in the early 19th century.
 Aside from that, we’re talking about a charming town, but one area within the town which is famous for other reasons is Usče.